 10. Going At It Solo: For the large majority of people, a home is the largest purchase they will likely ever make.
 Going at it without professional advice can be foolhardy and has come back to haunt many people in the past.
 Getting an experienced real estate agent on your side ensures that you are thinking of the big picture and can help you avoid falling into many other traps that make the home-buying experience a nightmare.

-This list is by no means an exhaustive one, but it gives you a few ideas of some things to think through before making what will likely be the biggest purchase of your life.
+This list is by no means an exhaustive one, but it gives you a few ideas of what to know before buying a house..
 So sit down, talk it out, and make sure you get a home that works for you and meets your family's needs within your budget first and foremost.